tawesoft/go/queue/README.md

 ## About

-Package queue implements simple, durable/ACID, same-process message queues supporting at-least-once or exactly-once delivery and best-effort ordering by priority and/or time.
+Package queue implements simple, durable/ACID, same-process message queues with best-effort ordering by priority and/or time.

 ## Examples

 See examples folder.

+## Changes

+### 2021-07-06

+* The Queue RetryItem and DeleteItem methods now take an Item, not an ItemID.

+* The Queue RetryItem method now correctly increments the Attempt field on disk.

+* Calling the Delete() method on a Queue now attempts to avoid deleting an in-memory database opened as ":memory:".

 ## Getting Help